nicholasmcconnell/donewithit/README.md

 ## Overview

 'Done With It' is an in development marketplace application where users purchase and sell merchandise they no longer need.
-From their account, users can post and edit merchandise listings, purchse items from users, and message buyers.
+From their account, users can post and edit merchandise listings, purchase items from users, and message buyers.

 ## Demonstration
 <p align="center">